sikander-nawaz/TutorFinder/README.md

 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT) — free to use, modify, and distribute with attribution.

-© 2026 Shahmeer.
+© 2026 Sikander.
 Built for portfolio and demo purposes.